Canadian Dietetics Registration Exam

 The Canadian Dietetics Registration Examination (CDRE) is a national examination developed and administered by the Alliance of Canadian Dietetic Regulatory Bodies.
 The CDRE is a requirement for registration in all provinces except Quebec.

 If you are registering with NSDA, but are living in another province during the exam time, you may write the exam in that province’s writing centre.
-At the time of your application to NSDA, indicate that you would like to write the exam outside of Nova Scotia or in the United States.
+At the time of your application to NSDA, indicate that you would like to write the exam outside of Nova Scotia.
 If additional costs are incurred to NSDA for that arrangement, you will be notified and billed for these costs.

-The fall 2016 exam is scheduled for November 4 and 5.
+The May 2017 exam is scheduled for May 12 and 13.
 You have a choice to write either day.
 Seats will be filled on a first come first serve basis.

 Please contact NSDA for a copy of the Guide in French.
 For candidates who wish to write in French, note that there is now a French toggle function to enable you to toggle from French to English during the exam.